Pressio/pressio-builder/README.md

 ## pressio-builder

-What is this?
 This repo provides scripts and tools to simplify and automate the building process for Pressio and its TPLs.

 ### Building TPLs